 As our available farmland shrinks due to human population expansion, we need to come up with new ideas and fast.
 A sustainable solution is that of vertical farming.
-This is already happening experimentally in a number of cities across the world (for example, there are more than 100 indoor city farms in Japan).
+This is already happening experimentally in a number of cities across the world.
+And some countries are already all-in (for example, there are more than 100 indoor city farms in Japan).

 Chemical crop protection agents are not needed; and the crops can be produced year-round regardless of the season, because it’s always spring in a city farm (if the indoor farmers want it to be).
 The most fascinating part of the “indoor farming” movement is what growers can do with lighting.
 Solid-state LEDs (light-emitting diodes) offer a number of benefits to the horticulture industry, including increased yields, earlier flowering; faster root growth and germination, better control of plant growth, and more economical use of space.

 So convinced that lighting for indoor farms is becoming a “thing,” Philips Lighting has started investigating the effects of LEDs (light-emitting diodes) on a range of crops.
 What they are looking for is the optimum light recipe.
 And each crop has its own “light recipe.”
 Promisingly, they have cracked the right recipe for lettuce.
-While a normal lettuce grower can produce five crops a year, using an indoor farm with specialised lighting can produce fifteen crops a year.
-They have also worked out that plants grow much faster under the blue and red lights than in the sunlight.
+Normal lettuce growers can produce five crops a year.
+But an indoor farm with specialised lighting can produce fifteen crops a year.
+Plants grow much faster under the blue and red lights than in the sunlight.

 You can see why the scientists at Philips Lighting are excited.
 The company has started their own research centre called LED4CROPS.
 The trials are helping to establish the best way to use supplementary lighting for crops like herbs, leafy salads, flowers and strawberries.
 With the correct light recipe, it may be possible to produce strawberries even in the winter months.
 And if LED light can be used in place of daylight, it means that plants like strawberries can be grown in a vertical storage system in warehouses.
 This would not have been possible previously, because a multi-tiered system in a greenhouse would result in the lower layers of plants being shaded from daylight.